Ralph Cindrich: The "Free Agent Champ"

 During the early 1990s, Cindrich's stable of all-star players would expand to include Pittsburgh Steelers Pro Bowl tight end Eric Green, Washington Redskins Pro Bowl wide receiver Gary Clark, Dallas Cowboys Pro Bowl center Mark Stepnoski.
 In May 1993, just as the NFL Free Agency boom began, USA Today called Cindrich "the undisputed free agent champ."

 Multimillion-dollar contracts continued throughout the decade.
-Steelers perennial pro bowl center Dermontti Dawson, New York Giants, running back Rodney Hampton, quarterbacks Gus Frerotte and Jeff Blakewere just a few of Cindrich's clients.
+Steelers perennial pro bowl center Dermontti Dawson, New York Giants, running back Rodney Hampton, quarterbacks Gus Frerotte and Jeff Blake were just a few of Cindrich's clients.
 He seemed to have the market cornered at one position in particular: during the late 1990s and early 2000s, he represented a handful of the NFL's top centers: Dawson, Stepnoski, Hull, the Miami Dolphins Tim Ruddy, the Tampa Bay Buccaneers Jeff Christy, the Baltimore Ravens Mike Flynn (American football), the Indianapolis Colts Jeff Saturday, and the New Orleans Saints LeCharles Bentley.

 The Blind Side

 One of Cindrich's top clients was offensive tackle Will Wolford.
 As the 20th overall pick of the Buffalo Bills in the 1986 NFL Draft, Cindrich negotiated a deal for Wolford that paid him a salary equal to several players drafted in the top 10.
 In 1993, Cindrich orchestrated Wolford's free-agent signing with Indianapolis, where his contract was worth $7.65 million over three years.
 Wolford was now the highest-paid offensive lineman in the NFL.
 In 1995, Wolford signed a four-year, $10 million with the Pittsburgh Steelers when that contract expired.

 Michael Lewis's book, The Blind Side.
-As the man who brokered the deal, Cindrich was also mentioned:
+As the man who brokered the deal, Cindrich was also mentioned.

 2005 and beyond

 At the end of 2005 Cindrich sold his sports agency to Debartolo Sports.
-He now serves as consultant to Debartolo and continues to negotiate contracts for such notable players as Eagles wide receiver Steve Smith, Cardinals running back Beanie Wells, Steelers linebacker James Farrior, and the Colts Jeff Saturday.
-Cindrich is also organized developing and planning to teach a sports law class for law students, as well as a continuing legal education sports law class for lawyers; both were offered in Italy during the Summer of 2010.
+He served as consultant to Debartolo and continued to negotiate contracts for such notable players as Eagles wide receiver Steve Smith, Cardinals running back Beanie Wells, Steelers linebacker James Farrior, and the Colts Jeff Saturday.
+Additionally, Cindrich taught International Sports Law to American students in Florence, Italy in the summers of 2010 and 2011.

 Cindrich and his family lived in Mt.
-Lebanon, Pennsylvania for much of his post-NFL career, including from 1994 to 2007 in the former home of NHL legend Mario Lemeiux; he and his wife now live in downtown Pittsburgh.
+Lebanon, Pennsylvania for much of his post-NFL career, including from 1994 to 2007 in the former home of NHL legend Mario Lemeiux.
+He and his wife Mary now live in Marina Del Rey, California.
+His daughter Christina Cindrich (4x Emmy Award-Winning Television Producer and Host) lives in Los Angeles, California and his son Michael Cindrich (Criminal Defense Attorney) lives in La Jolla, California.